nglaeser/crypto-glossary/docs/Cryptographic-Primitives/commitments.md

             - See [the paper](https://eprint.iacr.org/2011/495) for details as well as an additional updatable VC from the [RSA assumption](../assumptions.md#rsa-assumption).

+**Cryptographic accumulator**
+: An accumulator (succinctly) commits to a set of elements.
+It should also be possible to provide short proofs of (non-)membership of elements in the set.
+An accumulator is the unordered sibling of a [vector commitment](#vc).

+    !!! example "RSA accumulator"

 **Functional commitment** { #func-com }
 :